CQAR Guide

 - If a follow-up surprises you, take a breath.
 A pause beats a filler word.

-- Test your mic in the pre-interview check before you start the real session.
+- Test your mic in the device check that appears just before the recorded interview.

 That's it — go do well